CIROH-UA/ciroh-ua_website/README.md

 ## How to Get Started?

-Go to "https://ciroh-ua.github.io/" and navigate to your University page.
+Go to "https://ciroh-ua.github.io/" and click on Edit the page.

 Steps:
 1. Clone the repo.